Towards Rigorous Understanding of Neural Networks via Semantics-preserving Transformations: TADS at Work

 is shown in \cref{output interpreter TADS}.
 Note that this TADS is reminiscent of a binary decision diagram with just two final nodes. \Cref{bdd plot} and shows precisely which inputs are interpreted as $1$ and which as $0$.
 As we only have two classes here, this classification can be considered as what is called \emph{class characterization} in~\cite{gossen2021algebraic} for both classes $0$ and $1$.
 Please note that class characterizations allows one to change the perspective from a classification task to the task of finding adequate candidates of specific profile, here given as a corresponding class.

-This shows, that, given an output interpretation that maps the continuous network outputs to discrete classes, it is possible to transform neural networks, fundamentally blackbox representations of real valued functions, into semantically equivalent decision diagrams, fundamentally whitebox representations of discrete valued functions.
+This shows that, given an output interpretation that maps the continuous network outputs to discrete classes, it is possible to transform neural networks, fundamentally black-box representations of real valued functions, into semantically equivalent decision diagrams, fundamentally white-box representations of discrete valued functions.